 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, digestion problems (including gastroparesis), gallstones (cholelithiasis), or a history of pancreas problems or alcohol abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, digestion problems (including gastroparesis), gallbladder disease (including cholelithiasis), or a history of pancreas problems or alcohol abuse.

 - This medicine may cause the following problems: